Wall Street Analyst Downgrade Delta Air Lines Inc. [DAL]. What else is Wall St. saying

 September quarter 2021 adjusted pre-tax income of $216 million, adjusted pre-tax margin of 2.6 percent and adjusted earnings per diluted share of $0.30 on adjusted operating revenue of $8.3 billion.

-The stocks have a year to date performance of -1.17 percent and weekly performance of -3.05 percent.
-The stock has been moved at -14.74 percent over the last six months.
-The stock has performed -6.69 percent around the most recent 30 days and changed -4.63 percent over the most recent 3-months.
+Delta Air Lines Inc. stock has also loss -1.53% of its value over the past 7 days.
+However, DAL stock has declined by -0.81% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -15.98% and lost -2.69% year-on date.

-If compared to the average trading volume of 11.41M shares, DAL reached to a volume of 9371982 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for DAL stock reached $25.46 billion, with 637.00 million shares outstanding and 635.16 million shares in the current float.
+Compared to the average trading volume of 11.32M shares, DAL reached a trading volume of 9302550 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Delta Air Lines Inc. [DAL]: